 - If a tree is scheduled for removal, the homeowner will be notified via door hanger of the removal.
 Once the tree is removed, small pieces will be chipped and the trunk of the tree will be left for firewood.

 - It is the homeowners responsibility to dispose of this firewood (typically firewood will disappear within days if left on the outlawn).

-A stump will temporarily be left at the site until a stumping contractor will take care of this.
-Please understand that this is very seasonal and it could take several months for stumps to be ground.
+- A stump will temporarily be left at the site until a stumping contractor can remove it.
+Stumping is very seasonal and it could take several months for stumps to be ground.
 No stumping is done in winter months.